 Organizers

-as an advanced tagging system where each tag has its own , unique functionality, and can have parent-child relationships.
+in Journal it!.
+Think of them as tags where each one has its own , special features, and can have parent-child relationships.

 Understanding

-are the backbone of Journal it!'s organization system.
-They help you structure your life, connect related items, and maintain context across all your content.
+help you structure your life, connect related items, and keep context across all your content.

 More Than Tags

-, allowing you to see all related content in chronological order
+, so you can see all related content by date

 Hierarchical Structure

-can have parent-child relationships, creating a natural hierarchy that mirrors your life structure
+can have parent-child relationships, creating a hierarchy that matches your life

 Unique Functionality